 On the other hand, because the grain of the object is horizontal, it’s less likely to split in half when pressure is applied to the top part.
 As such, horizontal orientation is better for support structures.

 In this example, you’ll find that the horizontal cylinder prints considerably faster than the vertical one.
 This is because the vertical print is composed of many more layers, and although they’re smaller in size, this takes a long time to print.

 Despite the horizontal layers being larger, there are less of them, and so the time to print is reduced.
 3D printing is like any other craft, though: if you take a little more time, you’ll find that the end product is usually of a higher quality.

-If you need to create lots of items very quickly, you might want to consider whether or not the quality is as important as the quantity.
+If you need to create lots of items very quickly, you might want to consider whether or not the quality is as essential as the quantity.

-This one is pretty straightforward: regardless of whether you print horizontally or vertically, the finished product has the same mass and uses the same amount of filament.
-There is a very slight difference, though, as we’ll explain below.
+This one is self-explanatory: regardless of whether you print horizontally or vertically, the finished product has the same mass and uses the same amount of filament.
+There is a slight difference, as we’ll explain below.

 Remember how we said that horizontal prints use stepping to create curves?
 Well, it’s a very small increase in filament used, but if you plan to print the same object numerous times, this can quickly add up.

 As a general rule, printing vertically reduces the total financial cost and increases the quality of any items that you print, however, it does take a longer time to create each one.

 Ask yourself why you’re printing: is it for profit, artistic reasons, or just for fun?
 If it’s for business, the bottom line is everything and you’ll likely want to compromise, but for any other reason, you may as well print vertically.